intro2r/intro2r/unit2/importing-data.md

 You can easily set these in a call to ``` read.table() ```, too.

+Common arguments to all the `read.foo()` functions:

+ - file = : The name of the file, in quotes.
+You can specify an absolute or relative path.

+ - header = :  If the first row of the file contains column names.

+ - sep = : The character used to separate columns (usually tab or comma).

 ### File type: .txt | delimitor: white space (one or more spaces, tabs, newlines or carriage returns) | no header